mikhailshilkov/mikhailio-hugo/content/lab/arm/4-storageaccount/index.md

   }
 }
 ```

+This error happens because each Storage Account gets a subdomain of `blob.core.windows.net`, therefore the name has to be globally unique across all Azure subscriptions worldwide.

 Change the name of the Storage Account to something unique, e.g., add some random characters, and try deploying again.
 Eventually, you should see the success message.